ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - One Opening stage invitation is assigned to the region for every team of that region that reached the Elimination stage of the previous Major.
 - One Elimination stage invitation is assigned to the region for every team of that region that reached the Playoff stage of the previous Major.

-Teams that earn an invitation for their region (i.e., top 16 teams from the Major) are given a chance to defend their regional invitation at the following RMR.
-If a team is able to--and opts to--play in a different region, their previous region loses an invitation and their new region gains an invitation.
-In other words, teams that change regions take their invites with them.

 Additionally, 8 Opening stage invitations are distributed to regions.

 |     Region | Additional Opening Stage Invitations |